dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 **External Links**

-Links that point towards your website.
+Links from external sources that point towards your website are perceived as confidence votes by the search engines.

 * web directories (selectively and trustworthy, after an approved review) / local business directories / social media / websites with <ins>relevant</ins> content (e.g. when you reference another website along with some of your content) / links pointing to your website from other websites
   * e.g. links from non-profit or educational organizations can be quite trustworthy